jeinselen/VF-BlenderAutosaveRender/README.md

 The available variables are sorted into four groups: Project (values derived from the project itself), Rendering (render engine settings), System (the computer system), and Identifiers (values unique to the time or iteration of the render).

 1. **Project variables**
 - `{project}` = the name of the Blender file
 - `{scene}` = current scene being rendered (the current active scene will be used regardless of compositor setup or other settings)
 - `{viewlayer}` = current view layer being rendered (the current active view layer will be used regardless of compositor setup or other settings)
 - `{collection}` = active collection (if no collection is selected or active, this will return the root "Scene Collection")
 - `{camera}` = render camera (independent of selection or active status)
 - `{item}` = active item (if no item is selected or active, this will return "None")
 - `{material}` = active material of active object (if not found, this will return "None")
 - `{node}` = the active node in the active material of the active object (if not found, this will return "None")
 	- The `{material}` and `{node}` variable are more prone to failure because they require both a selected object and an active material slot, and should only be used in scenarios where the active selection is known to be reliable
 2. **Image variables**
   - `{display}` = display device format
-  - `{space}` = the output colour space
+  - `{colorspace}` = the output colour space, also known as the interchange format
-  	- This is typically called "View Transform" in Blender, and the `{viewtransform}` variable also works
+	- This is called "View Transform" in Blender; `{viewtransform}` can be used interchangeably
   - `{look}` = the additional contrast transform applied
   - `{exposure}` = current exposure value
   - `{gamma}` = current gamma value
   - `{curves}` = returns the status of the color management curves, either "Curves" or "None"
 	- All of the above color management controls set in the `Render` panel can be overridden in the `Output` panel: the variables should correctly reflect either approach, but will not reflect per-input overrides in `Compositing` tab `File Output` nodes
   - `{compositing}` = returns the status of the compositing node tree, either "Compositing" or "None"
 3. **Rendering variables**
   - `{engine}` = name of the current rendering engine (uses the internal Blender identifier)
 	- Replaces `{renderengine}` for better readability, but the old variable still works as expected
   - `{device}` = CPU or GPU device
     - Workbench and Eevee always use the GPU
     - Cycles can be set to either CPU or GPU, but multiple enabled devices will not be listed